 There are 3 zones of eye beauty when Dr Wong evaluates the eyes:

 For the younger patient in their 30s to early 50s, aesthetic injection treatment like fillers and fractional CO2 laser treatment are able to produce acceptable, and sometimes excellent results.
-But the more severe and advance cases will need surgical intervention to achieve satisfactory result.
+But the more severe and advanced cases will need surgical intervention to achieve a satisfactory result.

 Eyebrow shape and symmetry is an important aesthetic feature.
-However, brow arch is often lost with age as the forehead muscle and muscles around the eyes weaken.
+However, the brow arch is often lost with age as the forehead muscle and muscles around the eyes weaken.
 Aesthetic injections can affect the balance of some of these muscle pull to reshape the brow.
 The end result is to create more of an arch, to raise the whole brow evenly and to equalize the position of asymmetrical brows.

 Brow can also become saggy and hanging over the eye.
 Aesthetic injection treatments can subtly reposition the brow and lift up the eyebrow but this is not permanent and needs to be repeated every few months to maintain the effect.

-With aging, the skin loses its collagen and elasticity.
+With ageing, the skin loses its collagen and elasticity.
 The resulting effects are droopy eyelid, wrinkles on the lower eyelid or loose folds from excess skin.
 When one seeks treatment early, the eyelid skin can still be tightened/firmed using the HIFU treatment or Acupulse CO2 fractional laser treatment.
 Aesthetic injection treatments can also soften the lower eyelids wrinkles with excellent results.
-However if the skin laxity is severe, surgical intervention is preferred.
+However, if the skin laxity is severe, surgical intervention is preferred.

 Dark eye circles are due to a combination of factors.
-Genetic predisposition, skin pigmentation, thin skin exposing the tiny blood vessels or muscle that lie just below in the skin, hollowness due to tear trough and/ or aggravated by eyebags.
+Genetic predisposition, skin pigmentation, thin skin exposing the tiny blood vessels or muscle that lies just below in the skin, hollowness due to tear trough and/ or aggravated by eyebags.

 Skin pigmentation causing dark eye circles is common among Asians and makeup can help conceal the milder ones.
 Other options include skin lightening cream, skin peeling, a few sessions of pigment/fractional CO2 laser treatment or OPT light treatment may result in some improvement.
 However, these options are less successful when the dark circles are caused by thin skin and/ or tear trough.